tim-oster/voxel-rs/README.md

     systems --> world
 ```

-The high-level dependency chain looks as follows:
+The abstract dependency chain looks as follows:
 `world <- systems|graphics <- gamelogic`

 Each module in the chain builds on top of the previous one and extends it or combines its concepts. `world` contains